ToolShedTested

 Which impact driver is better for a homeowner vs. a professional?

-For homeowners and weekend warriors, the more affordable Ryobi ONE+ HP 18V Brushless Impact Driver typically offers the best value.
-Professionals who use tools daily will appreciate the durability and performance of the premium option.
+For homeowners and weekend warriors, the more affordable Ryobi ONE+ HP 18V Brushless Impact Driver typically offers the best value -- the torque spec handles standard residential fastening, and the ONE+ ecosystem provides broad tool compatibility.
+Professionals who drive fasteners daily will appreciate the Makita's precision control, durability, and professional ecosystem depth.

 Are Makita tools worth the extra money?